dividebysandwich/rusty-pipes/readme.md

 ### MIDI file

 This option allows for the selection of a MIDI file to play back.
-When this is used, MIDI control with input devices is not available.
+This can be done on startup as well as while playing.

 Command line example: ```rusty-pipes /path/to/name.organ /path/to/file.mid```